-Whether you’re new to the world of plant-based eating or you’ve called yourself a vegan for a while, it’s time you had a guide to stopping “how do you get enough protein?” questions before they get to “how…” Consider this article your definitive primer on plant-based (a.k.a.: vegan) protein so you can sleep soundly after your next meal.
+Whether you’re new to the world of plant-based eating or you’ve called yourself a vegan for a while, you’ve probably been asked the dreaded “how do you get enough protein?” question more than once.
+Consider this article your definitive primer on plant-based (a.k.a.: vegan) protein, so you know exactly how to stop that question in its tracks.

 Protein without problems?
 It’s not too good to be true.
 With plant proteins you get antioxidants, fiber, phytonutrients, vitamins and minerals on top of just protein.
 What you don’t get is cholesterol (found exclusively in food from animals, such as meat or cheese).
 Let’s look at hempseeds as an example.
-Not only are they a complete protein, but they’re rich in chlorophyll, Omega-3s, fiber and antioxidants.
-Many plant-based proteins are rich in fiber, which can help to manage, rather than add to, your cholesterol levels.1
+Not only are hempseeds a complete protein, but they’re rich in chlorophyll, Omega-3s, fiber and antioxidants.
+Many plant-based proteins are rich in fiber, which can help to manage – rather than add to – your cholesterol levels.1

-Plant-based proteins also required far fewer resources to produce.
+Plus, plant-based proteins require fewer resources to produce.
 Compared to animal agriculture, plants require less water, land and energy to produce.
 Growing plants also doesn’t produce as many CO2 emissions as animal production.
-If everyone in the United States ate no meat or cheese just one day a week, it would be like not driving 91 billion miles – or taking 7.6 million cars off the road.
+If everyone in the United States ate no meat or cheese just one day a week, it would be equivalent to taking 7.6 million cars off the road.
 2

 The best part is that you can reap the benefits of plant-based proteins without feeling like you need to be labeled as a vegan.
 While those who identify as vegan eat an exclusively plant-based diet by definition, eating a plant-based diet can fall along a spectrum with as many variations as there are people to make choices about food.

-Although not all plant-based proteins contain all essential amino acids, quinoa, hemp and soy are complete proteins.
-But that doesn’t mean you should throw beans and rice out the window.
+Not all plant-based proteins contain all essential amino acids, but quinoa, hemp and soy are complete proteins.
+That doesn’t mean you should throw beans and rice out the window, though.
 By eating a variety of plant-based foods, you’ll have enough of all amino acids to build strong muscles and stay healthy.
 Don’t stress about making sure you’re “combining” proteins at each meal.
-Make sure each meal has at least one source of plant-based protein in it, and then check that worry off your list.
+Make sure your meals have at least one source of plant-based protein, and then check that worry off your list.
 The only time you should be worried about getting enough protein is if you’re on a calorie-restricted diet for weight loss or experiencing a loss of appetite (often seen in the elderly).

 For all the number crunchers out there, let’s talk digits.3 Nutritionists calculate daily protein needs in grams of protein per kilogram of body weight.